GBADsInformatics/GBADsDPM.R/README.md

 The package should be run in RStudio.

-Within the `load.R` script, for now, a user will need to set their working directory via `setwd()` yo point to the folder which was downloaded from GitHub.
+Within the `load.R` script, for now, a user will need to set their working directory via `setwd()` to point to the folder which was downloaded from GitHub.

 Old DPM versions can be found in the R/Old subfolder, These should be used at your own risk.